with Jeremy Westcott –

 Now when I read the word of God I don’t always need to read a whole chapter or a whole section.
 I might sometimes read one word.
 God can give me revelation from that one word that changes my life.
 Now I have the word of God as a deposit in my life because I walk around full of it.
 When I meditate on the word of God, it starts forming pictures and visions.
 It joins up and links up and forms connections because I carry a deposit of the truth within me through meditating over it for a long time.

 All of us need to have that.
 Meditation opens a doorway to vision, encounter and experience.
-When our visions, encounters and experience are anchored in the word, we can go over and over them again, and our brain will then categorise them as important to us, and store them.
+When our visions, encounters and experience are anchored in the word, we can go over them again and again, and our brain will then categorise them as important to us, and store them.

 Store or shred?
 The choice is ours.